Bundamba

 Bundamba ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bundamba's cultural diversity was found to be below average, with 85.1% of its population being Australian citizens, born in Australia (82.3%), speaking English only at home (89.8%).
-Christianity was the predominant religion, comprising 47.6% of Bundamba's population.
-Notably, Judaism was overrepresented, making up 0.1% compared to the region's 0.1%.
+Bundamba's cultural diversity was found to be below average, with 85.1% of its population being Australian citizens, born in Australia (82.3%), and speaking English only at home (89.8%).
+Christianity was the predominant religion in Bundamba, comprising 47.6% of its population.
+Notably, Judaism was overrepresented compared to Greater Brisbane, with 0.1% of Bundamba's population identifying as Jewish.

 Frequently Asked Questions - Diversity